pact-foundation/pact-jvm/provider/junit/README.md

     public class ConfirmationKafkaContractTest {

-        @TestTarget // Annotation denotes Target that will be used for tests public final Target target = new AmqpTarget(); // Out-of-the-box implementation of Target (for more information take a look at Test Target section)
+        @TestTarget // Annotation denotes Target that will be used for tests public final Target target = new MessageTarget(); // Out-of-the-box implementation of Target (for more information take a look at Test Target section)

         @BeforeClass //Method will be run once: before whole contract test suite public static void setUpService() {